passcod/caretaker/index.markdown

 To avoid any confusion (not an exhaustive list):

-- It is not an all-encompassing management and development methodology like Agile or Shape Up.
+- It is not an all-encompassing developer management methodology like Agile or Shape Up.
 - It is not about issue management or triage.
-- It is not about community management: it certainly does not replace the need for codes of conduct.
+- It is not about community management; it certainly does not replace the need for codes of conduct.
 - It is not about funding, remuneration, or the pursuit of sustainability in a financial regard.
 - It does not concern itself with copyright, licensing, patents, or other such legal concerns.
 - It is not itself a tool or product.